ksaesthetix/Projects/README.md

 This is a repository primarily for my Python Projects.

-## This will entail Data Analysis, GUI development, simple apps and more...
+ - This will entail Data Analysis, GUI development, simple apps and more...

+1. Data Analysis
+2. GUI Development
+3. Apps